Battlemorph: Development

+Release

-Battlemorph was announced along with Blue Lightning in 1994 as one of the first upcoming games for the Jaguar CD add-on.
+Battlemorph was announced in 1994 as one of the first upcoming games for the Jaguar CD add-on.
 It was first showcased at the 1994 Summer Consumer Electronics Show and originally slated for a December launch.
-The title was then featured in a non-playable state at the 1995 Winter CES where it was initially announced to be a pack-in game with the Jaguar CD, and also showcased in an early playable state at E3 1995 and slated for an August release.
-It was covered by the press that were invited to Atari, featured in a promotional recording sent by Atari to video game retail stores on October 9, and showcased during an event hosted by Atari dubbed "Fun 'n' Games Day".
-The game was published in North America and Europe on December 1995.
+The title was then featured in a non-playable state at the 1995 Winter CES, where it was initially announced to be a pack-in game with the Jaguar CD.
+It also showcased in an early playable state at the 1995 ECTS Spring event and E3 1995, slated for an August release.
+The game was showcased during an event hosted by Atari dubbed "Fun 'n' Games Day". and covered by press invited to Atari's European offices.

+Battlemorph was published in North America and Europe in December 1995.
 After finishing their contractual work with the Jaguar platform, Attention to Detail would go on to develop Blast Chamber (1996) for the PlayStation and Sega Saturn.
-In 2020, independent publisher Songbird Productions acquired the rights to Battlemorph and announced a limited reprint of the game alongside a soundtrack album, which were released in 2021.
-Songbird Productions also announced a potential catridge version of the game.
+In 1999, composer Will Davis released the game's soundtrack online via MP3.com.
+In 2020, independent publisher Songbird Productions acquired the rights to Battlemorph and announced a limited reprint alongside a music album, which were released in 2021.
+Songbird Productions also announced plans for a potential catridge version of the game.